tyrchen/slides/slides/shower/slides/china-hiring.md

 ## Who is Tubi TV? {.slide}

 > Tubi TV is a free, ad-supported, premium TV and movie platform found on the web and online streaming devices.
-Launched in 2014 by ddRise, Tubi TV holds the largest library of free TV and movies on the web.
+Launched in 2014 by adRise, Tubi TV holds the largest library of free TV and movies on the web.
 Content partners include Paramount Pictures, Metro-Goldwyn-Mayer (MGM), and Lionsgate, among dozens more.
 We believe everyone should have the right to watch great entertainment without cost barriers and user experience hurdles.

 ## Our core business {.slide}